Date: August 16th at 10 AM PST

 Ryan Petterson

-Director of Field Education, School of Earth, Energy and Environmental Sciences at Standford University & Staff Director, Wrigley Field Program in Hawaii
+Director of Field Education, School of Earth, Energy and Environmental Sciences at Stanford University & Staff Director, Wrigley Field Program in Hawaii

 Ryan teaches a variety of earth science field courses, including courses on teaching in the field.
 He also provides safety, logistics, and pedagogical support for field education across the school.
 His work includes improving diversity, inclusion, and accessibility in field courses, strengthening safety and risk management approaches, and in general providing resources for both students and faculty to improve overall learning outcomes for field activities.
 For the last year, he has applied that experience to designing, building, and using virtual field sites and virtual field trips and provides curriculum, training, and support for creating and using virtual field sites.
 He has also played an integral role in the university’s COVID-19 response, writing policy and creating systems to facilitate field research and travel during the pandemic.